 Things to Consider

-In the comments, please share your ideas about what DEI programs can do to be more engaged.
+In the comments, please share your ideas about what DEI programs can do to have more stillness.
 You don’t need to be an underrepresented professional, a Diversity Professional, or any sort of expert to weigh in.
-You just need to understand what it means to be engaged and have a perspective on the current and future state of diversity in your organization and society.
+You just need to understand what it means to have stillness and have a perspective on the current and future state of diversity in your organization and society.

 As you wish,